 - Terminate the remainder of the lease

-- Demand a full payment under the lease, including rent for the remaining time on the lease
+- Demand a full payment under the lease, including rent for the time remaining on the lease

 - Keep the security deposit

 This can quickly run into the thousands of dollars and can imperil the financial well-being of even the most successful companies.
 Breaking a commercial lease can also tarnish the tenant's business brand and make it more difficult for them to secure a commercial lease in the future.

 Avoiding these penalties is almost always in the tenant's best interests.
 Landlords, meanwhile, rarely want to have to pursue a non-paying tenant and go through the legal system to enforce their commercial lease.
 Like most commercial lease disputes, both parties benefit from negotiating their differences, even if they are reluctant to deal with each other, again.